Black Cohosh for Mood Swings

 • Vaginal dryness

-The whole root of the black cohosh plant is extracted, grounded up, and utilized for over-the-counter supplements and natural ingredients that can be mixed into drinks or meals.
-That being said, black cohosh is usually taken through tablets and extracts in tincture or powdered form.
+The whole root of the black cohosh plant is extracted, ground up, and utilized for over-the-counter supplements.
+That said, black cohosh is usually taken through tablets and extracts in tincture or powdered form.

 How Does Black Cohosh Affect the Body?